Alex-IS/ember-highcharts/README.md

                            // When Highcharts introduces a new mode, you will be able to use it here right away.

   chartOptions: {
+    enableChartRotate: true, // This property is optional.
+If specified and true, it will enable user to rotate that specific 3D chart.
     chart: {
         type: 'bar'
     },